Tottenham are closing in on the signing of Timo Werner on loan from RB Leipzig, with the former Chelsea forward set for a return to England’s capital.

-Here are five of the best players to play for Chelsea and Tottenham in the Premier League:
+Here are five of the best players to play for Chelsea and Tottenham in the Premier League era.

 Poyet became a popular figure on either side of the divide and formed part of a successful Chelsea side during the late nineties and early 2000s, signing on a free transfer from Real Zaragoza and forging a reputation as a regular goalscorer from midfield.

-Thriving alongside the likes of Gianfranco Zola and Roberto Di Matteo, Poyet formed part of the side which won the European Cup Winners’ Cup in his debut season, before scoring the only goal of the game as Chelsea defeated Real Madrid to win the UEFA Super Cup.
+Thriving alongside the likes of Gianfranco Zola and Roberto Di Matteo, Poyet won the European Cup Winners’ Cup in his debut season, before scoring the only goal of the game as Chelsea defeated Real Madrid to win the UEFA Super Cup.

 Poyet made 142 appearances for Chelsea in all competitions and scored an impressive 45 goals, before controversially crossing the capital divide to sign for Tottenham in 2001.